-A Refinery29, The Millions, Huffington Post, Martha Stewart Living, National Post, Chicago Reader, Buzzfeed, and Nylon magazine most anticipated book
+A Refinery29, The Millions, Huffington Post, Martha Stewart Living, National Post, Chicago Reader, Buzzfeed, The Week, Read it Forward, and Nylon magazine most anticipated book

 “Radtke isn't an artist who also writes a little or a writer who scrawls but a master of both prose narrative and visual art.
 Like memory, the narrative loosens the binds of chronology, playing hopscotch through the author's girlhood, college, formative years as an artist, and apocalyptic fantasy of her current home in New York. . . .
 In a way, what she has done in this impressive book is to revive the dead and recover the lost while illuminating a world in flux, in which change is the only constant.
 Powerfully illustrated and incisively written—a subtle dazzler of a debut.”